observo/bladify/ReadMe.md

-We have found that making Blade templates is highly repetitive task.
+We have found that making Blade views is highly repetitive task.
 Therefore this calls for automation.